VOLUNTEER & SERVE.

 When/where/how often do you meet and train?

-Our monthly business meeting is held the third Monday of every month at 6:30pm at the American Red Cross offices in Suite 300 of White Birch Towers, at 1299 Pineview Drive in Morgantown.
-This meeting usually lasts 1-2 hours and typically includes a classroom training session on a topic relevant to search and rescue.
-We train as a group once a month, typically on the Saturday and/or Sunday following the business meeting for that month.
+Our monthly business meeting typically includes a classroom training session on a topic relevant to search and rescue.
+We train as a group in the field once a month, typically on the Saturday and/or Sunday following the business meeting for that month.
+We also have other, specialized training session scheduled from time to time.

 What type of training will I receive?

-We also encourage our members to seek additional training from outside sources including: first aid, CPR, amateur radio, search management, cave rescue, and emergency management.
+We also encourage our members to seek additional training from outside sources in topics like first aid, CPR, amateur radio, search management, cave rescue, and emergency management.

 How often do you get called out for searches?

 This tends to vary depending on the weather, hunting & fishing seasons, and other factors.
-One to three searches a month is about average but it’s not uncommon to have none one month and 4-5 another.
-Occasionally a search becomes a longer multi-day mission but many are resolved within a day or less, sometimes even a few hours.
+One to three callouts a month is about average but it’s not uncommon to have none one month and 4-5 another.
+Occasionally an incident becomes a longer multi-day mission but many are resolved within a day or less, sometimes even a few hours.
 As a volunteer with personal and work commitments we understand that you will participate around your own schedule.

 When can I start going to searches?